 The serpent whispered: "Oh, this is the result of practicing your teaching.
 After you had changed me, the village boys knew I would not attack any of them.
 Then they threw small stones at me, and after a while big stones at me.
 They wanted to kill me.
 I got badly hurt.
 Now I am lying here with several stitches in my back while trying to love these enemies.

-ONCE in a forest there lived a hermit who had many disciples.
+Once a hermit lived in a forest.
+He had many disciples.
 One day he taught them to see God in all beings and to bow low before them all.
 One of the disciples went to the forest to gather wood for a fire.
 Suddenly he heard an outcry, "Get out of the way!
 A mad elephant is coming!"

 All but the disciple of the holy man took to their heels.
 He reasoned that the elephant was God in another form.
 So why run away?
 He stood still, bowed before the animal, and began to sing its praises while the elephant driver (mahut: elephant keeper, trainer, driver, etc.) was shouting: "Run away!
 Run away!"